nobelk/Islam/Area/Quran/Surah Al Maidah.md

 -   Ref: book (How Jesus becomes God)

 ## V:20-26
--   They (Jews) wandered for years as a punishment since they broke Allah (swt)’s covenant
+-   They (Jews/Isralites) wandered for years as a punishment since they broke Allah (swt)’s covenant
 -   Wandered for forty years
 -   When Allah (swt) wants you to do something, take the first step and Allah (swt) will help you